dracupid/nobone/readme.md

  A better log for debugging, it uses the `kit.inspect` to log.

- You can use terminal command like `log_reg='pattern' node app.js` to filter the log info.
+ You can use terminal command like `logReg='pattern' node app.js` to filter the log info.

- You can use `log_trace='on' node app.js` to force each log end with a stack trace.
+ You can use `logTrace='on' node app.js` to force each log end with a stack trace.

  - **<u>param</u>**: `msg` { _Any_ }